Skip to main content

 • “It seems like the game prioritizes profit over player experience, making it hard to enjoy without spending.”

-• “The reliance on microtransactions is frustrating, as it creates a pay-to-win environment.”
+• “The reliance on microtransactions is frustrating, as it feels like essential content is locked behind a paywall.”

 • atmosphere